lindbrook/packageRank/README.md

 ```

 Here, we see that 51 downloads on January 1, 2019 put ‘HistData’ in the
-93rd percentile.
-This statistic, familiar to anyone who’s taken a
-standardized test, tell us that 93% of packages had fewer downloads than
+93rd percentile: 93% of packages had fewer downloads than ‘HistData’.
-‘HistData’.

 Because packages with zero downloads are not recorded in the log, there
 is a potential censoring problem.
 However, my analysis indicates that
-the number of CRAN packages (not in the archive) without any downloads
+the number of packages available on CRAN, but not in its archive,
-on a given day is actually pretty small.
-Also, a significant number of
+without any downloads on a given day is actually pretty small (more
-packages (50% not unusual) in the archive (not on CRAN) are regularly
-downloaded.
+about this in future releases).
+In fact, the number of archived packages
+that are downloaded is often pretty high (e.g., upwards of 50%).

 #### computing rank percentile

+To compute the rank percentile, I tabulate the number of downloads per
+package recorded in the log.
+Then for a given download count, I compute
+the percentage of packages with fewer download counts:

 ``` r
 pkg.rank <- packageRank(packages = "HistData", date = "2019-01-01")